Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Methodology

 \subsubsection{Model Architecture}

-To incorporate metadata prior, the architecture for both stages adopts a transformer-based UNet with cross-attention mechanisms.
-The noisy image input, either $x_t$ in Stage I or the cascaded pair $[x^*_t;\hat{x}_\text{meta}]$ in Stage II, is first mapped into spatial tokens $z_\text{im}\in\mathbb{R}^{N_v\times d}$ via a multi-scale patch embedding module.
-The intermediate feature $z^l_\text{im}$, metadata token $z_\text{tx}$, and time embedding $h_{time}$ are jointly fed into the core encoder/decoder blocks.
+To incorporate metadata prior, both stages adopt a cross-attention-augmented UNet that couples convolutional feature extraction with transformer-style conditioning.
+The noisy image input, either $x_t$ in Stage-I or the cascaded pair $[x^*_t;x_\text{meta}]$ in Stage-II, is first mapped into spatial feature tokens $z_\text{im}\in\mathbb{R}^{N_v\times d_\text{emb}}$ via a multi-scale patch-embedding module.
+At each encoder/decoder level $l$, the image tokens $z^l_\text{im}$, the metadata tokens $z_\text{tx}$, and a continuous-time embedding $h_{time}$ are jointly provided to the core encoder/decoder blocks.

-As detailed in Fig.\ref{fig2}, each encoder/decoder block of the network contains three submodules: \textbf{Cross-Attention (CA)} allows image feature $z^{'}_\text{im}$, processed via a convolutional block (ConvBlock), to attend to relevant metadata embeddings $z_\text{tx}$:
+As detailed in Fig.\ref{fig2}, each encoder/decoder block comprises convolutional block (ConvBlock), metadata-aware cross-attention (CA), time embedding (TE) modulation, and guided contextual attention (GCA). \textbf{ConvBlock} first extracts locally processed features $z_\text{im}^{l'}$ given image tokens $z^l_\text{im}$.
+We form an augmented conditioning token sequence $z_c=\text{Concat}(z_\text{tx},h_{time})$, where $h_{time}\in \mathbb{R}^{1\times d_\text{emb}}$ is projected to the same embedding dimension as $z_\text{tx}$ and appended as an additional token. \textbf{CA} module injects metadata-dependent semantics into the generation process by attending $z^{l'}_\text{im}$ to conditioning tokens $z_c$ as:

-where $W_q$, $W_k$, and $W_v\in\mathbb{R}^{d\times d_h}$ are learnable projection matrices, thereby infusing domain-specific semantic priors into the generation process. \textbf{Time Embedding (TE)} encodes the continuous noise scale using log-SNR, which is first embedded via sinusoidal positional encoding, and then projected by a multilayer perceptron (MLP) into FiLM-style scale and shift parameters.
+where $d_h$ denotes the attention head dimension, $W_Q$, $W_K$, $W_V\in\mathbb{R}^{d_\text{emb}\times Hd_h}$, and $W_O\in\mathbb{R}^{Hd_h\times d_\text{emb}}$ are learnable projection matrices. $Q,K,V$ are reshaped into $H$ heads of dimension $d_h$ and the softmax is applied within each head.
+Next, \textbf{TE} encodes the continuous noise scale using log-SNR, which is first embedded via sinusoidal positional encoding, and then projected by a multilayer perceptron (MLP) into FiLM-style scale and shift parameters.
 These parameters modulate GroupNorm-normalized feature maps via an affine transformation, enabling time-aware adaptation of the feature stream.
-The modulated features are subsequently passed through an activation function and a convolution layer, providing noise-level-dependent conditioning, aligned with the conditioning paradigm in EDM. \textbf{Guided Contextual Attention (GCA)} is a spatial feature matching mechanism to employ channel attention to further enhance structural coherence.
-As shown in Fig.\ref{fig2}, GCA is inserted after the CA module and TE modulation.
+The modulated features are subsequently passed through an activation function and a convolution layer, providing noise-level-dependent conditioning, aligned with the conditioning paradigm in EDM.
+Finally, \textbf{GCA} is a spatial feature matching mechanism to employ channel attention to further enhance structural coherence, and is inserted after the CA module and TE modulation.
 The updated feature is computed as: